 The piping and Instrument Diagram (P&ID) provides a schematic representation of the piping, process control, and instrumentation which shows the functional relationships among the system components.
 The P&ID also provides important information needed by the constructor and manufacturer to develop the other construction input documents (the isometric drawings or orthographic physical layout drawings).

+The P&ID provides direct input to the field for the physical design and installation of field-run piping.
 For clarity, it is usual practice to use the same general layout of flow paths on the P&ID as used on the system flow diagram.

 The P&ID ties together the system description, the system flow diagram, the electric control schematic, and the control logic diagram.
 It accomplishes this by showing all the piping, equipment, principal instruments, instrument loops, and control interlocks.